The surprising new sexual problems that draw men to health clinics

 Why do men go to sexual health clinics?
 The reasons have shifted sharply over the last decade.
 Ten years ago, the average age of attendance was 61, and impotence and premature ejaculation topped the list of complaints.
-But a new wave of problems have risen to the fore: low libido and curvature of the penis, which are now appearing in much younger patients: the average age is 53.
+But a new wave of problems has risen to the fore: low libido and curvature of the penis, which are now appearing in much younger patients.
+The average age is 53.

 “This is probably driven by greater openness, and men now accepting that many sexual problems can be treated, rather than being something they don’t want to talk about,” says Dr. Paolo Capogrosso, who collaborated on a 10-year study questioning 3,244 male patients at a sexual health clinic in Milan.
 The research was published in the International Journal of Impotence Research, and presented at the European Association of Urology Conference last week.